What causes traumas? Here are just some of the major roots of trauma in people:

 And it’s absolutely okay to feel this way and be this way.
-Trauma has to be addressed the soonest possible time as it can worsen, meaning the person affected can become more and more traumatized as time goes by.
+Trauma has to be addressed at the soonest possible time as it can worsen, meaning the person affected can become more and more traumatized as time goes by.

 Trauma therapy involves gradually working through the possible causes of the trauma in a safe, nurturing, and controlled environment.
 Herein lies the big difference between getting the proper therapy and just talking about what is bothering you with a friend or family member.

 Psychotherapy revolves around creating actual strategies that trauma sufferers can use to cope with the trauma, and this allows for recovery from the disorder itself.
-We recommend getting treated for trauma and getting therapy to improve the emotional and mental wellbeing of the patient.
+We recommend getting treated for trauma and getting therapy to improve the emotional and mental wellbeing of the client.